-If you are struggling to save, low deposit mortgages are still a good option.
+If you are struggling to save, low-deposit mortgages are still a good option.
 But as there are various government schemes available, such as Shared Ownership and the Help to Buy equity loan scheme, you might be able to raise more money than you think.
 You could also unlock a better mortgage deal with a gifted deposit from a generous friend or family member.

 If you are unsure about how much you can afford, use a mortgage calculator to assess your finances.

 If you need further help, the right mortgage broker will be able to give you the advice you need.
 In this regard, we recommend our services to you.
 We provide mortgage advice for FREE, so if you’re looking to get a mortgage and wondering how much deposit you may be able to afford, we can give you the right advice at no cost to yourself!
-Book an appointment with a mortgage advisor today by getting in touch with us using the contact details on our website.
+Book an appointment with a mortgage consultant today by getting in touch with us using the contact details on our website.

 How YesCanDo Money Can Help

-If you’re looking to buy a house to live in or as a buy to let property, getting a mortgage can be made easy if you have the right advice from an experienced mortgage advisor.
+If you’re looking to buy a house to live in or as a buy-to-let property, getting a mortgage can be made easy if you have the right advice from an experienced mortgage advisor.

-Whether you’re employed or self-employed, have a good credit score or have adverse credit issues, our mortgage and specialist finance team is here to help you find the right mortgage lender.
+Whether you’re employed or self-employed, have a good credit score, or have adverse credit issues, our mortgage and specialist finance team is here to help you find the right mortgage lender.

 We will give you all the advice you need throughout the mortgage process and will point you in the direction of those banks and building societies that are right for you.
 This will improve your chances of getting a mortgage approved, especially if you have credit issues or have an unusual employment situation, as you may need access to a specialist mortgage lender.